wmeints/website/posts/2016-02-08/so-you-are-a-technical-evangelist-what-does-it-even-mean.md

 ---
-title: 'So you are a technical evangelist, what does it even mean?'
+title: "So you are a technical evangelist, what does it even mean?"
 category: Developers life
-datePublished: '2016-02-08'
+datePublished: "2016-02-08"
-dateCreated: '2017-07-31'
+dateCreated: "2017-07-31"
 ---

 <!--kg-card-begin: markdown--><p>When I started developing software at thirteen I dreamed of architecting big software systems.<br>

 I really wanted to build cool stuff with my computer, although I could only program a little bit<br>
 of QBasic back then.</p>

 <p>18 years later I am building big systems, but I haven't exactly reached my goal.
 Of course I<br>
 design my fair share of big pieces of architectures, but I'm not an architect.</p>
 <p>Here's why.
 Quickly after I discovered programming I also discovered my love for doing new things.<br>